BillyOh Resources and Helpful Guides

 Obstacles to Overcome

 While this is an engaging activity for everyone, seniors may need some adjustments made to allow them to enjoy this hobby to the fullest.
-Raised beds are perfect for not only being cared for when the senior is using a wheelchair or walker, but it is also a great way to control pests and weeds since it is off the ground.
+Raised beds & planters are perfect for not only being cared for when the senior is using a wheelchair or walker, but it is also a great way to control pests and weeds since it is off the ground.

 If the bed is on the ground, there are stools and carts available for them to sit comfortably while tending to the garden to avoid putting pressure on their knees.
 Seniors should also be gardening when it is not the hottest part of the day to prevent overheating and burning and should be wearing proper gear, such as sunglasses, sunblock, a sunhat, and a long-sleeved button-up.
 This helps to prevent getting burnt, as many seniors could have photosensitivity from different medications.